vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

 	| NewCounter -> NewCounter.View.root model.newCounter (NewCounterMsg >> dispatch)
 ```

-This code detects the kind of Page that it recieved and return a ReactElement.
-In the previous blog post, we create an ReactElement with only the root function since the page was static.
-This time, we also need to give the Model and Message since the page is dynamic.
+This code detects the the new Page and call the right root function.
+In the previous blog post, the root function of the static page require no parameter.
+This time, we also need to pass the Model and Message since the page is dynamic.

 Now to help the application get the right page when navigating to an URL.
 Edit "src/State.fs" from